 - Subtraction method

-Key Differences Between Central Sales Tax (CST) and VAT
+Key Differences Between Central Sales Tax (CST) and Value Added Tax (VAT)

 The following are the major differences between Central Sales Tax and VAT: